 Best for: MVPs and small teams.
 Simplicity is worth the future refactor.

-Pros: Can scale each independently.
-Can update frontend without touching backend.
+Pros: Scale each independently.
+Update the frontend without touching the backend.

 Cons: More complexity.
 Two deployments.
 Two teams.